doub1ejack/scala/README.md

 * Playing with play's routes & tests
 * Reading (todo: explore 'passing modules as variables')
 * Exploring Play with typsafe tutorial for a todo list
-* Looking at evolution db (todo: switch over to mongo db)
+* Looking at evolution db
+* Have working app to tinker with:
+    * protect database somehow
+    * replace evolution w/ mongo db
+    * now that I have a model I can play with other datasources

 Aug 14, 2013